 Foundations in Empathy

+This was a really difficult time for me.
 As I searched for meaning, I took refuge in learning about others.
 It taught me about wicked problems in a world where complexity exists as a byproduct of systemic issues.
-As I gleaned insights, I learned of my relative privilege, a loving family, and I could empathize.
 I have a deep well from which I can draw empathy in service of others.

 Learning and Giving Back